rust-lang/rust/text/0000-named-field-puns.md

 cost/benefit ratio of adding a shorthand.
 Any use of a sigil also breaks the symmetry between binding pattern matching and the proposed shorthand.

+## Keyword-prefixed

+Similarly to sigils, we could use a keyword like Nix uses [inherit](http://nixos.org/nix/manual/#idm46912467627696).
+Some forms we could decide upon (using `use` as the keyword of choice here, but it could be something else), it could look like the following.

+* `S { use x, y, z: 10}`
+* `S { use (x, y), z: 10 }`
+* `S { use {x, y}, z: 10 }`
+* `S { use x, use y, z: 10}`

+This has the same drawbacks as sigils except that it won't be confused for symbols in other languages or adding more sigils.
+It also has the benefit of being something that can be searched for in documentation.